ju-lewis/ju-lewis/README.md

 I'm a first year student at the University of Melbourne majoring in <strong>Computing and Software Systems</strong> 💻

-Currently my interest is completely split between system programming and web development - with much of my course material (and subsequently projects) being algorithm-focused :&#8203;)
+Currently my programming interest is completely split between system programming and web development - with much of my course material (and subsequently projects) being algorithm-focused :&#8203;)

+---

 <!-- Main Languages -->